-In late spring, the Arrowwood Viburnum dentatum produces non-fragrant white flowers, which give way to blue-black, berry-like drupes which attract birds and other wildlife.
-The Arrowwood Viburnum has ovate glossy dark green leaves with slightly serrated margins.
+In late spring, the Arrowwood Viburnum produces non-fragrant white flowers, which give way to blue-black, berry-like drupes which attract birds and other wildlife.
+An extremely handsome, Viburnum dentatum has bright green leaves with slightly serrated margins.
 Fall colors range from yellow to orange and red.
-The plant is native to North America and is widespread throughout many of the eastern states.
-The plant’s common name comes from the fact that Native Americans used the straight stems of the species for arrow shafts.
+Arrowwood Viburnum is native to North America and is widespread throughout many of the eastern states.
+The plant’s common name i.e. Arrowwood Viburnum comes from the fact that Native Americans used the straight stems of the species for arrow shafts.

 |Sunset Heat Zones:||5 - 9 and 14 - 24|